Chuck Carter

 Charles Michael "Chuck" Carter is a video game and film artist.
-He and Robyn Miller designed and rendered the environments in the video game Myst.
+He and Robyn Miller, designed and rendered the environments in the video game Myst.
 After Myst, he was an artist for Westwood's Command & Conquer and Command & Conquer: Red Alert series and a digital matte painter on the television series Babylon 5.
-His digital art clients include Disney, NASA, National Geographic, Scientific American, and BBC.
-In 2017 Chuck founded his own video game studio, Eagre Games, and released the video game ZED in June, 2019.
-In September of 2021, Chuck joined Standard Magic, a virtual and augmented reality startup based in Maine as Creative Director.
+His digital art clients, include Disney, NASA, National Geographic, Scientific American, and BBC.
+In 2017 Chuck founded his own video game studio, Eagre Games, and released the video game ZED in June 2019.